-CSL 634 Advanced Techniques of Christian Counseling 4 quarter units/40 clock hours Prerequisite: None
+CSL 634 Advanced Techniques of Christian Counseling

 This course is an advanced study of the principles, theories, and techniques of Nouthetic Counseling for use by pastors and Christian counselors.
 This course will involve role playing with "hands on" training in the use of counseling for the purpose of bringing about solutions to the delicate problems involved in marriage and family counseling.